h2oai/h2o4gpu/README.md

 [![Join the chat at https://gitter.im/h2oai/h2o4gpu](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/h2oai/h2o4gpu)

 **H2O4GPU** is a collection of GPU solvers by H2Oai.
-It builds upon the easy-to-use Scikit-Learn API and its well-tested CPU-based algorithms.
-It can be used as a drop-in replacement for sklearn (i.e. import h2o4gpu as sklearn) with support for GPUs on selected (and ever-growing) algorithms.
-H2OG4PU inherits all the existing Scikit-learn algorithms and falls-back to CPU aglorithms when the GPU algorithm does not support an important existing Scikit-learn class option.
+It builds upon the easy-to-use [scikit-learn](modules/ensemble.html#forest) API and its well-tested CPU-based algorithms.
+It can be used as a drop-in replacement for scikit-learn (i.e. `import h2o4gpu as sklearn`) with support for GPUs on selected (and ever-growing) algorithms.
+H2OG4PU inherits all the existing scikit-learn algorithms and falls-back to CPU aglorithms when the GPU algorithm does not support an important existing Scikit-learn class option.

+An R API is in developement and will be released as a stand-alone R package in the future.

 ## Requirements